1964 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Auction records below demonstrate how collectors have consistently recognized Red copper pennies as the ultimate expression of circulation strike quality and preservation excellence.
+Auction records below demonstrate how collectors have consistently recognized Red copper pennies as the ultimate expression of circulation strike preservation excellence.

 Market dynamics indicate that ongoing collector demand continues to drive activity for these exceptional copper specimens.